ijozwiak/toggl/readme.md

 It depends on morningtrain/toggl-api ver 1.0.4.

-Guzzle can be added with the following composer snippet:
+Toggl-api can be added with the following composer snippet:
 (or automatically when installing through composer)

 ```